Developer docshttps://staging.api.genome.computerhttps://api.genome.computer

 What your app shows

-Render each section as an insight card (title, finding, evidence level, citations).
-Skip raw variant tables unless your product is built for experts.
+Render each finding as an insight card: show result_label and meaning first, with an evidence badge.
+Keep the structured result and evidence block for expandable or expert views; skip raw variant tables unless your product is built for experts.

 Real example